23younesm/Help-Me-Nittany-Lion/README.md

 ## Credit

-Thank you to Aidan Johnson for the code!
+Thank you to Aiden Johnson for the code!

-Credits to the UT media team for the animation.

-Thank you @EthanL06 for the design of the extension popup.

-Hook 'em!